-- The roof has been re-covered relatively recently, and provided with new rafters and felt. - The original timber trusses and purlins remain in place.
-Signs of serious wet-rot decay were noted in the timber purlins, in particular those close to rooflights on the front slope (photos 5,6&7).
+- The roof has been re-covered relatively recently and provided with new rafters and felt (photo 5).
+Some original rafters remain and show signs of extensive decay due to insect infestation (photo 6). - The original timber trusses and purlins remain in place.
+Signs of serious wet-rot decay were noted in the timber purlins, in particular at wall bearing positions and close to rooflights on the front slope (photos 7 & 8).
 Evidence of historic repairs to these purlins was noted.
-The main trusses appeared to be free of decay, but access to inspect the more vulnerable truss feet at the outer wall was restricted.
-Some timber purlins show a noticeable down-slope bow in the middle of their span.
-Signs of insect infestation were noted in many of the timber purlins and in both trusses.

-- The original ceiling joists and lath-and-plaster ceiling remain, though part has either been removed or has collapsed onto the attic floor. - The left-hand gable wall shows signs of water ingress (photo 8). - A timber lintel in the right-hand gable wall shows some signs of decay, and the masonry above and below the lintel has cracked (photo 9). - The timber floor of the attic is partly supported on the bottom tie-beam of the roof trusses and is uneven and not level.
-The floor is covered with debris and has many missing floorboards.
+Some timber purlins show a noticeable down-slope sag in the middle of their span.
+The truss in the right-hand attic space has been infilled with timber framing for a now-removed plaster wall (photo 9).
+One internal strut has been removed to form a door opening in the wall.
+The main trusses appeared to be free of wet-rot decay, but access to inspect the more vulnerable truss feet at the external walls was restricted.
+Signs of insect infestation were noted in many of the timber purlins and in both trusses. - The original ceiling joists remain, but the lath-and-plaster ceiling has been removed. - Cracks were noted in the left-hand gable wall (photo 10), internal dividing wall (photo 11) and in the right-hand gable wall above and to the side of the chimney breast of the right-hand gable wall, where it was noted that the timber lintel had decayed (photo 12). - The timber floor of the attic is partly supported on the bottom tie-beam of the roof trusses and is uneven and not level, with many missing floorboards.